awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.CommonDBATasks.Database.md

 exec rdsadmin.rdsadmin_util.alter_default_edition('ORA$BASE');
 ```

-For more information about Oracle edition\-based redefinition, see [About Editions and Edition\-Based Redefinition](https://docs.oracle.com/database/121/ADMIN/general.htm#ADMIN13167) in the Oracle documentation\.
+For more information about Oracle edition\-based redefinition, see [About editions and edition\-based redefinition](https://docs.oracle.com/database/121/ADMIN/general.htm#ADMIN13167) in the Oracle documentation\.

-## Enabling Auditing for the SYS\.AUD$ Table<a name="Appendix.Oracle.CommonDBATasks.EnablingAuditing"></a>
+## Enabling auditing for the SYS\.AUD$ table<a name="Appendix.Oracle.CommonDBATasks.EnablingAuditing"></a>

 To enable auditing on the database audit trail table `SYS.AUD$`, use the Amazon RDS procedure `rdsadmin.rdsadmin_master_util.audit_all_sys_aud_table`\.
 The only supported audit property is `ALL`\.
 You can't audit or not audit individual statements or operations\.